A new method to prove the Collatz conjecture: Introduction

 ${\displaystyle f(n)={ }}$

-Now by performing this action for many times, implement a sequence.
-Begin with any Natural number and take the result of each step as the input for the next step.
-In notation:
+In fact, we form a sequence by performing this action many times.
+Begin with any natural number and take the result of each step as the input for the next step, In notation:

 ${\displaystyle a_{i}={ }}$